A day in the life of a line manager comes with its own unique set of challenges.

 Effective line management requires a blend of leadership skills, team-building know-how, and excellent communication.

 Industry studies show that many managers are still not confident about overcoming their communication skill gaps.
-They can also struggle with their role in reducing employee change fatigue and shaping a corporate culture.
+They can also struggle with their role in reducing employee change fatigue and shaping corporate culture.

 Here are 12 tips for line managers to help improve confidence and performance.